Budgeting, as a concept, is very simple. You manage inputs and outputs, hopefully keeping the latter higher than the former.

 …so it’s not much different from SWOT.

 Take a bit of time and assess your own situation in each of these areas.
-How much do your currently make each month.
+How much do you currently make each month?
 Is that income stable?
 (Mine fluctuates) How much do you spend each month – and how much of that is essential?